annotation/stam/README.md

     * *MUST* offer an interface that tests whether an annotation A is pointed at by another annotation B  (A descendant of B)
     * *MUST* offer an interface that tests the common ancestor of two or more annotations (if any)
     * *MUST* offer an interface that tests the depth of higher-order annotation
-    * *MUST* ensure that higher-order annotations are acyclic
+    * *MUST* ensure that higher-order annotations are acyclic (see more in next section on model constraints)
 * *MUST* be able to parse from STAM JSON
     * Parser implementations *MUST* also support both the normal stand-off form, as well as the inline form of specifying `AnnotationData` for annotations.
 * *MUST* be able to serialise to STAM JSON